ACNE SCAR TREATMENT SINGAPORE

 Scar-type classification

 Dr Samantha examines scars under magnification + classifies each type (ice pick, rolling, boxcar, hypertrophic).
-Photo documentation with grid overlay.
+Photo documentation for baseline reference.

 2. Step 2, 10 min